 Currently about three million small businesses in the United States are run by Latinos.
 These businesses generate approximately $500 billion in sales a year.
 Nevertheless, new studies have revealed that Latino entrepreneurs, as well as other minority groups, often struggle to secure the financing they need to grow their businesses.

-Both local and national organizations indeed offer minority-focused programming to help Latinos navigate the loan process and get connected to prospective lenders.
-If you are a Latino business owner seeking assistance in obtaining credit and financing, check into the following resources that can help you pursue the funding you’re seeking:
+Both local and national organizations indeed offer minority business loans and financing resources to help Latinos navigate the loan process and get connected to prospective small business lenders.
+If you are a Latino business owner seeking assistance in obtaining credit and financing, check into the following resources that can help you pursue the various business loans for Latinos.

-The Latino Coalition: A membership organization that provides helpful resources for Latino business owners.
-It has partnered with Biz2Credit, a user-friendly online platform, in its efforts to simplify matters for business owners who want to apply for a loan.
+The Latino Coalition is a membership organization that provides helpful resources for Latino business owners.
+It has partnered with Biz2Credit, a user-friendly online platform, in its efforts to simplify matters for business owners who want to apply for a business loan.
 Information about business loans for Latinos is available through Biz2Credit.

-While many institutions may not offer specific business loans for Latinos, they do offer the support resources you will need to understand your options, navigate the process, and prepare the best loan package possible—all of which will help put your business in a better position to receive funding.
+While many institutions may not offer specific business loans for Latinos, they do offer the support resources you will need to understand your options, navigate the process, and prepare the best loan package possible—all of which will help put your business in a better position to receive small business funding.